bilus/reforms/README.md

 <img src="https://github.com/bilus/reforms/blob/master/doc/images/sample.png" width="70%">

 A good place to see the available controls: [demo](http://bilus.github.io/reforms/examples/controls/index.html).

+**IMPORTANT: Reagent support has not been used in a production project yet so if you notice any errors or encounter any problems, please do report them.
+Thank you.**

 <!-- To install doctoc: git npm install -g doctoc -->